Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.3 - Create the Event Hub Trigger Function/README.md

     ![Image](/images/lab-2.3-image2.png)

-## Create the EventHubTrigger Function
+## Create the EventHubTrigger Function Project

 Use the Event Hubs trigger to respond to an event sent to an event hub event stream.
 You must have read access to the event hub to set up the trigger.
 When an Event Hubs trigger function is triggered, the message that is passed into the function a string type.

 We will be using Visual Studio Code and the Azure Functions Extension.
 1. Navigate to the Workspace created in [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).